Sima-Ranjbari/Python-Jupyter_notebook/Diabetes data analysis/ReadMe.md

-Notebooks for Data analysis

-Notebooks for Medical imaging
+Notebooks for Preprocessing data, Classification, and Clustering